amitkaps/empower/_posts/2013-08-10-parenting.md

 They learn to think creatively, values take ground, concepts get clear.

 Questions don’t focus on mistakes; they look forward, not backwards.
-You have to avoid “Why” questions.
+So do avoid “Why” questions.

 Any thinking they do, further stimulates the brain to think, to become alive.That is a good feeling, which usually multiplies.

 It makes them the teller, and you the listener.

-IT IS SO SIMPLE TO DO.
+IT IS SO SIMPLE TO Q.

-Under "Genie Worth-it" below we provide a string of questions that can actually change the whole atmosphere (and your relationship) in your home.
-Try them.

-Also when the child finally answers the question by “I don’t know" – chances are the child has opened a window for you to provide an answer.
-Let’s not be greedy here – so keep the answer short

-A good question is never answered.
-It is not a bolt to be tightened into place but a seed to be planted and to bear more seeds towards the hope of greening the landscape of mind.”
-(John Ciardi)